Richard Allen Chase Memorial Award

 The criteria for selecting the winning and shortlisted titles are viewed through each juror’s lens.
 In identifying excellence, the judges shall consider the following criteria:

-• Quality of the text and illustrations (if present).
+• Quality of the text and illustrations.

 • Conveys evident themes of compassion, kindness, humanity, environmentalism, inclusivity and/or connection to the land.